Do I Really Need Medical Gap Cover?

 You Need Medical Gap Cover like Never Before

-The need for medical gap cover in South Africa has never been greater.
+The necessity for shortfall insurance in South Africa has never been greater.

 Medical schemes also impose copayments for certain medical procedures.
 This is when members have to cough up an amount upfront or go without treatment.
 With medical aids increasing these co-payments every year, you need a medical gap cover provider who will cover these co-payments.

 There is no getting away from it – you NEED gap cover, because, without it, you could be financially ruined.

 To get a FREE gap cover quote, complete the form on this page

 All info was correct at time of publishing